-To comply with the North Carolina Daily Deposit Act, all cumulative currency, coin, and check receipts of $5,000 or more must be deposited and recorded with the State Treasurer, through the University Cashier’s Office, on a daily basis.
-An exemption may be granted by the State Treasurer for cumulative currency, coin, and check receipts under the $5,000 threshold, so long as the funds are safeguarded and deposited at least once per week.
+To comply with the North Carolina Daily Deposit Act, all cumulative currency, coin, and check receipts must be deposited and recorded with the State Treasurer, through the University Cashier’s Office, on a daily basis.
+Contact the University Bursar at firstname.lastname@example.org with any questions about this requirement.
 Cash received from vending machines, parking meters, and other secured Cash collection machines are considered received when the funds are removed from the devices.
 If a department receives Cash that cannot be readily identified for a purpose, the department must contact the University Cashier’s Office for direction immediately.
 Note that these funds are still subject to the NC Daily Deposit Act.

 b.
 Credit/debit card payments

 In accordance with N.C.G.S.
 147-86.22, the University accepts electronic payments to the maximum extent possible and in a manner consistent with sound business practices. eCommerce/Merchant Services is responsible for oversight of payment card processing operations.
 Since payment card transactions are automatically deposited with the State Treasurer, the settlement of all funds must be reported to the University Cashier’s Office no later than noon of the day that the funds appear in the settlement account, regardless of the dollar amount.